For Hosts and Co-host

-The hosting or co-hosting department or chair covers all research costs incl. use of infrastructure and materials.
+The hosting or co-hosting department or chair covers all research costs incl. use of infrastructure and materials as well as any costs for open access.
 The hosting or co-hosting department or chair covers all project related travel costs, e.g. to conferences, research stays or field trips.

 Private travel expenses, including moving from home country to host country, are to be held by the fellow.